ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

     ```
     The jM_kernel will be executed after dsum_memset execution and jM_kernel executes before sum_d2h execution.

+6. DPCT1082: Migration of cudaKernelNodeParams type is not supported.
-6. DPCT1007: Migration of cudaGraphExecKernelNodeSetParams is not supported.
+    DPCT1007: Migration of cudaGraphExecKernelNodeSetParams is not supported.
     ```
+    cudaKernelNodeParams NodeParams0, NodeParams1;

     cudaGraphExecKernelNodeSetParams(
         graphExec, jacobiKernelNode,
         ((k & 1) == 0) ? &NodeParams0 : &NodeParams1);